-In March 2020, November 2023, the FASB issued ASU No. 2020-06, Accounting 2023-07 Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires the Company to expand the breadth and frequency of segment disclosures to include additional information about significant segment expenses, the chief operating decision maker (CODM) and other items, and also require the annual disclosures on an interim basis.
-This guidance is effective for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06") annual periods beginning after December 15, 2023, which is intended to simplify the accounting for certain financial instruments with characteristics of liabilities and equity.
-ASU 2020-06 reduces the number of models used to account for convertible instruments (specifically removing the beneficial conversion feature and cash conversion models), amends the diluted earnings per share calculation for convertible instruments (now requiring the "if-converted" method), and amends the requirements for contracts settled in an entity's own shares to be classified as equity, early adoption permitted.
-The Company adopted the revised accounting guidance included impact the new standard will have on its financial statements and related disclosure.
+In November 2023, the FASB issued ASU 2023-07 Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires the Company to expand the breadth and frequency of segment disclosures to include additional information about significant segment expenses, the chief operating decision maker (CODM) and other items, and also require the annual disclosures on an interim basis.
+This guidance is effective for annual periods beginning after December 15, 2023, with early adoption permitted.
+The Company adopted ASU 2023-07 as of December 31, 2024 with no significant impact on its financial statements and related disclosures.